apache/flink/docs/dev/table/sql/create.md

 **LIKE clause**

-The `LIKE` clause is a variant of a SQL features (Feature T171, “LIKE clause in table definition” and Feature T173, “Extended LIKE clause in table definition”).
+The `LIKE` clause is a variant of SQL features (Feature T171, “LIKE clause in table definition” and Feature T173, “Extended LIKE clause in table definition”).
 The clause can be used to create a table based on a definition of an existing table.
 Additionally, users can extend the original table or exclude certain parts of it.
 In contrast to the SQL standard the clause must be defined at the top-level of a CREATE statement.
 That is because the clause applies to multiple parts of the definition and not only to the schema part.

-You can use the clause e.g. to reuse, but overwrite certain connector properties or add watermarks to tables defined externally, e.g. add a watermark to a table created in Apache Hive.
+You can use the clause e.g. to reuse (and potentially overwrite) certain connector properties or add watermarks to tables defined externally, e.g. add a watermark to a table created in Apache Hive.

 Consider the example statement below:
 {% highlight sql %}